emmy3000/alx-backend-user-data/0x03-user_authentication_service/README.md

 5. **Introducing New Package Dependencies:**

+To facilitate the development of the user authentication service project, certain crucial package dependencies are required.

 `Bcrypt` *Module:*

 The `Bcrypt` module provides a secure method for hashing passwords using the bcrypt hashing algorithm.
-This algorithm is deliberately slow and computationally intensive, enhancing resistance to brute-force attacks.
+This algorithm intentionally operates at a slow pace, making it computationally intensive and enhancing resistance to brute-force attacks.

 ```shell
 (.venv)$ pip3 install bcrypt